 1/3 cup kosher salt

-For the slaw: Combine cabbage, carrot, and apple in a large bowl.
+For the Slaw: Combine cabbage, carrot, and apple in a large bowl.
 Sprinkle with sugar and salt and toss to combine.
-Let stand five minutes, then transfer to a large colander and rinse thoroughly under cold running water.
+Let stand 5 minutes, then transfer to a large colander and rinse thoroughly under cold running water.

 Transfer vegetables to a salad spinner and spin dry.
 Alternatively, transfer to a large rimmed baking sheet lined with a triple layer of paper towels or a clean kitchen towel and blot mixture dry with more towels.
 Return to large bowl.